COR Massage Therapy Philosophy

 Our Massage Therapist

-A no-show or late cancellation fee (less than 24 hours notice before the session) results in a 50% penalty of services rendered.
+A no-show or late cancelation fee (less than 24 hours notice before the session) results in a 100% penalty of service ($100 for physical therapy).

 Helpful Resources and Frequent Questions

 Q?
 Can I go directly to a massage therapist?

 A. You can go directly to your California massage therapist.

 A. We offer both 30- and 60-minute sessions.
 On your first session, please complete ahead of time the paperwork or arrive 10 minutes early.

 A. Ahh, the million dollar question.
 Unfortunately, the answer to this question is highly variable and really depends on your goals and current condition.
 It is important to take into account that normal tissue healing time is around 6-8 weeks and training effects (physiological change in response to strengthening or stretching exercises) are also 6-8 weeks.
 These may overlap.
 You may also want and need a bigger response, depending, again, on your goals.
 All of these factors must be taken into consideration, and that’s why there isn’t a good one-size-fits-all answer.

 For some simple and straightforward conditions, you may only need to work with your massage therapist for 3-4 visits.

 If your condition is more complicated, chronic or you have particularly enthusiastic or ambitious goals, then you may expect that your plan of care will take longer.
 This does not necessarily mean the frequency of visits will remain the same.
 Your visits may become more spaced out as you become more independent, stronger and are working less on movement and more on strength and endurance.